MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-12-30-electric-gauchos.markdown

 AG: As a matter of practicality, if someone were to want to hear this music, purchase it, where would they go?
 Is it available in all the normal channels?
 {: .interviewer }

 SB: Generally, yeah.
 If you just search “Electric Gauchos” in iTunes or Spotify or CDBaby or Groove Music, most of our stuff is out there, including the 9-CD box set.
 Eight of the nine CDs are on most of the big services.
-You could also just go to [SteveBall.com/EG&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://SteveBall.com/EG), which has nice fairly-high-quality playable previews of the box set if you want to get a glimpse of what 81 tracks of mostly-improvised music sounds like.
+You could also just go to [SteveBall.com/EG&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://SteveBall.com/EG), which has nice fairly-high-quality playable previews of the box set if you want to get a glimpse of what 81 tracks of mostly-improvised music sounds like.
 It’ll give you a little sense of what we do.
 {: .interviewee }

 AG: Cool.